shlomimn/k8s-nodejs/README.md

      db-secrets             Opaque                                1      12s
      ```

-     * In deployment.yaml,
+     * **deployment.yaml & secret.yaml**

-     I configured an env section which sets the above password as a env parameter.
+       In deployment.yaml,I configured an env section which sets the above password as a env parameter.

        Bellow you can see that the container gets the env parameter (when replacing the nodejs-api image with nginx image).